Transforming Louisville's vacant lots into urban gardens

 Lots of Food purchased 5 contiguous vacant lots from Louisville's Land Bank Authority, the agency that holds foreclosed vacant property and makes it available to citizens for redevelopment.
 Find the link on our You Can Do It page.

-Here's a slideshow of what was already growing at Lots of Food in 2014:
+Here's a slideshow of what has been growing at Lots of Food:

 Vegetables are growing between rows of orchard trees.